ddemidov/vexcl/README.md

 Z = slice[range(10, 20)][range(30, 40)](X);
 ~~~

-_Slicong is only supported in single-device contexts._
+_Slicing is only supported in single-device contexts._

 ## Reductions